multiformats/multicodec/README.md

 * **serialization**: Similar to "ipld" but does not materialize links.
 For example, JSON and CBOR have the "serialization" tag, while DAG-JSON and DAG-CBOR have the "ipld" tag because they handle links.

+* **archive**: Archive formats that package one or more files and metadata, such as TAR and ZIP.

+* **compression**: Compressed byte-stream or file formats, such as GZIP, DEFLATE, Zstandard, bzip2, and XZ.

 * **varsig**: Signature formats as described in [varsig](https://github.com/ChainAgnostic/varsig).
 Varsig is a multiformat for describing signatures over IPLD data and raw bytes in a way that preserves information about the payload and canonicalization information.

 * **namespace**: Namespace identifiers for various protocols and systems.